Understanding Rhesus Blood Groups: A Complete Guide

 Anti-Human Globulin (AHG): Detects weak D variants and confirms D-negative status

-Column Agglutination Technology: Modern automated method providing standardized results
+Column Agglutination Technology: Modern automated method providing standardised results

-Solid Phase Testing: Used in automated blood bank analyzers
+Solid Phase Testing: Used in automated blood bank analysers

 Molecular Testing: DNA-based methods for definitive genotyping